Bank Brokered Deposits: New FDIC Guidance on Identifying, Accepting and Reporting Deposits

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will provide counsel with a review of the regulatory scheme for bank acceptance of brokered deposits in light of recent and existing FDIC guidance.
+This CLE course will provide counsel with a review of the regulatory scheme for bank acceptance of brokered deposits in light of recent and existing FDIC guidance.
 In Jan.
 2015, the FDIC released a Financial Institution Letter (FIL) providing guidance for depository institutions regarding its brokered deposit regulations.
 The FDIC prohibits the acceptance of brokered deposits by “undercapitalized" banks and requires “adequately capitalized” banks to obtain a waiver to accept brokered deposits.

 - Overview of the brokered deposit market